Corsair K70 PRO

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Alternative: wireless gaming option RTINGS recommended the Razer BlackWidow V3 Pro for shoppers who want a wireless gaming keyboard instead.
+• Alternative: wireless gaming option Rtings suggested Razer BlackWidow V3 Pro for users who want wireless gaming.

 Feature Scorecards